siddhik15/Next-Day-PM25-Prediction-Using-Machine-Learning/README.md

 4. Run the notebook
 jupyter notebook

-Open AIMLInternship_code.ipynb and run the cells sequentially.
+Open .ipynb and run the cells sequentially.

-⚠️ Limitations
+##⚠️ Limitations
 Weather variables were not included.
 Some pollutant values required missing-value handling.
 Pollution patterns can vary across cities and locations.
 The target represents the next available observation in a city/location sequence and may not always be exactly 24 hours later when dates are missing.

-🚀 Future Improvements
+##🚀 Future Improvements
 Add weather information such as temperature, humidity and wind speed Try XGBoost or Gradient Boosting
 Perform hyperparameter tuning
 Explore advanced time-series models
 Build a Streamlit dashboard
 Add SHAP-based model explainability
-👩‍💻 Author
+#👩‍💻 Author

 Siddhi Kakade